Discover the Timeless Melody of the Golden Gate Park Band

 An architectural gem and community anchor: the historic Spreckels Temple of Music is just one of the exceptional cultural touchpoints that define lifestyle around Golden Gate Park.
 Photo courtesy of Golden Gate Park Band.

-Making a Day of It in the Park
+Making a Day of It: Exploring the Park & Neighborhoods

 A traditional Scottish pipe band performing at the base of the classical stone columns in San Francisco's Golden Gate Park, drawing an eclectic crowd.